mpark20/aso-assistant/README.md

 ### Background: ASO Literature Check
 Sources used: PubMed search, ClinVar
-- Looks for existing ASO-related studies at variant, exon, and gene level using PubMed search and citations in ClinVar RCV comments
+- Looks for existing ASO-related studies at variant, exon, and gene level using PubMed search and citations in ClinVar RCV comments.
+Synonyms of the variant listed in ClinVar/Mutalyzer are added to the PubMed query to expand coverage.
 - Fetches full papers (or abstracts if unavailable) for titles that are deemed relevant for deeper analysis of findings
 - Determines whether prior evidence may already support a specific strategy